Empowering Wellbeing Through Lived Experience

-Delivered four times a year, each conference focuses on practical, real-world topics such as digital overload, gambling awareness, men's mental health and multigenerational leadership, sharing insights and strategies that can be applied immediately at work and beyond.
+Discussions include digital overload, gambling awareness, men's mental health, multigenerational leadership and more, sharing insights and strategies that can be applied immediately at work and beyond.

-Open to employees, employers, self-employed and people professionals, each conference offers something to support yourself, colleagues, friends or family.
+Open to employees and self-employed professionals, each conference offers something to support yourself, colleagues, friends or family.

-Please note: We’re working with real people, so on rare occasions we may need to make changes to speakers or session content.
+Please note: We work with real people, so on rare occasions, speakers or session content may change.
 Any updates will be shared as soon as possible.

 Tuesday 27 January 2026